prettier/prettier/docs/rationale.md

 } from "../components/collections/collection-dashboard/main";
 ```

-The following example doesn't fit within the print width, but Prettier prints it in a single line anyway:
+The following example doesn’t fit within the print width, but Prettier prints it in a single line anyway:

 ```js
 import { CollectionDashboard } from "../components/collections/collection-dashboard/main";